szetumer/cloud_levelup_pkg/README.md

     - Add your billing profile __id__ (not a name) that you want to contain the cost management export.
 It must be associated with the previously added billing account.
 You can find this information with the `az billing profile list --account-name <your account name>` command.
 You should also be able to look this up with the Azure webportal.
 Yet another slew of tests should pass after you do this correctly.
 Look at the data associated with billing profiles.
 See what is and isn't there.

 This wraps up level 2!
-There are a few questions that I don't understand yet, but for the most part, you will have observed: one billing account per profile, one subscription per billing profile and visa versa, one subscription per resource group, one resource group per storage account, and storage containers associated with a storage account.
+You will have observed: one billing account per profile, one subscription per billing profile and visa versa, one subscription per resource group, one resource group per storage account, and storage containers associated with a storage account.
 There are tons of Azure training levels associated with these items.
 Take them.

 ## Level 3: More Storage and Understanding Costs